aminfallahzadeh/retirement-organization/README.md

    npm run dev
    ```

-###### ❗️ IMPORTANT: This is currently not possible to login as far as a valid username and password is requires.
+**❗️ NOTE**: This is currently not possible to login as far as a valid username and password is requires.
 Additionally, there is no functionality for creating a new user, as the Municipality automatically generates user accounts based on employment status.
 To compensate, I have included images, and gifs thorough explanations to accurately showcase the project.

 ## Main Dependencies